-This user manual describes the functionality of the COHIBA surface modeling software and how to run it.
+This user manual describes the functionality of the COHIBA surface modeling software.

-The manual is prepared with numerous hypertext links available when using a pdf reader such as Adobe Acrobat.
+The manual is prepared with numerous hypertext links suitable for viewing on a computer screen.

 The latest version of this manual is available at: www.nr.no

 For COHIBA support contact Pal.Dahle@nr.no or Petter.Abrahamsen@nr.no.